acord-robotics/stellarios/README.md

 [Wiki](https://gitlab.com/acord-robotics/robodev/s2rd/wikis/home)

 # Stellarios
 Stellarios is a suite of software being developed by ACORD Robotics.
 This software includes games, applications and tools used in a variety of situations, for example software used to control explorartory rovers.
+The ACORD only version is being developed on Gitlab/Acord-Robotics/Robodev/S2RD and Github/IrisDroidology/S2RD

 Every member of ACORD gets the ACORD package of Stellarios, which includes:
 * All "droid" blueprints & build logs